http://Thriveworks%20Verywell%20Mind%20award%20Logo%20for%20Best%20online%20therapy%20for%20addiciton%20of%202024

 Aetna, Blue Cross and Blue Shield of North Carolina | BCBS, Blue Cross and Blue Shield of North Carolina | BCBS Medicare Advantage, +22 more

-Addiction counseling therapists at Thriveworks in Chapel Hill, NC can help people manage their urges to use the substance or engage in the activity they're addicted to.
-In addition, it can help people manage the challenges that stem from their addiction from relationship issues to problems at work as well as those that their addiction may stem from like trauma.
+Addiction counseling therapists at Thriveworks in Chapel Hill, NC can help people manage their urges to use the substance or engage in the activity they’re addicted to.
+In addition, it can help people manage the challenges that stem from their addiction, from relationship issues to problems at work, as well as those whose addiction may stem from issues like trauma.

 Addiction counseling at Thriveworks in Chapel Hill, NC works by helping one understand the underlying causes of their addiction, teaching them coping strategies, and recognizing their specific triggers.
 Long-term or ongoing addiction counseling can also help to prevent relapse.